steve1515/time-signal/README.md

 * Code has been cleaned up and restructured to use pthreads.
 * Make file can now install time-signal on to system so that it starts up automatically on boot.
 * A time offset feature has been added.
+* An option to set any carrier frequency has been added.

 The main differences between Pierre Brial's original time-signal and txtempus are:
 * txtempus works on Raspberry Pi 3, Zero W, and Jetson Nano; the original time-signal works on Raspberry Pi 3, 4 and Zero W.